 Located on the outskirts of Claypool is the world’s largest integrated soybean processing biodiesel plant.
 Louis Dreyfus Commodities proudly converts American soybeans to fuel that feeds the world.

 Due to safety and liability reasons, your group will not be able to tour the facility; however, a representative of the plant will step onto the motorcoach and talk about when this facility opened in 2006.
 You will learn how they process 50 million bu of soybeans annually, produce 1 million tons of soybean meal (animal feed) and produce 90 million gallons of biodiesel.
 Located on 275 acres, they utilize 2 locomotives and 1000 rail cars, have a waste water treatment plant and unload 500 semis of soybeans per day.

-Your third stop of the morning will be just a few miles down the road in Silver Lake at Splendor Boats, LLC.
+Your second stop of the morning will be just a few miles down the road in Silver Lake at Splendor Boats, LLC.
 Splendor Boats is a small family business that manufactures and sells full-planing catamaran deck boats factory direct.

 Splendor Boats is home of the original catamaran boat.
 Your group will start in the show room and get to look at the different finished deck boats, cubby cabins, runabouts, and pontoon boat options on display.

 Then they will take your group through the factory where you’ll get to watch craftsmen and women demonstrate how a fiberglass boat is made.
 You will see each station from start to finish and be able to ask questions along the way.